pydantic/pydantic-settings/docs/index.md

 ## In-place reloading

-In case you want to reload in-place an existing setting, you can do it by using its `__ini__` method :
+In case you want to reload in-place an existing setting, you can do it by using its `__init__` method :

 ```py
 import os